 Sam has received national grants, fellowships and residencies from: The Jerome Foundation Grant, the RFA Excellence in Filmmaking Grant, Frameline Completion Fund, Crossroads Foundation, Funding Exchange, Astraea Foundation for Social Justice, Illinois Arts Council Grant, John D. and Catherine T. MacArthur Foundation.
-Sam is an ongoing fellow at the Ellen Stone Belic Institute for the Study of Women and Gender in the Arts and Media and was granted a 2013 Yaddo Artist Residency, and a 2013 MacDowell Colony Fellow Residency.
+Sam was an ongoing fellow at the Ellen Stone Belic Institute for the Study of Women and Gender in the Arts and Media( 2007-2013) and was granted a 2013 Yaddo Artist Residency, and a 2013 MacDowell Colony Fellow Residency.